PrincetonUniversity/installing_python_packages/README.md

 $ conda create --name tf-cpu tensorflow matplotlib
 ```

-Then go to MyAdroit and launch a Jupyter notebook by entering the "Number of hours" and so on and then click on "Launch". when your session is ready click "Connect to Jupyter".
+Then go to MyAdroit and launch a Jupyter notebook by entering the "Number of hours" and so on and then click on "Launch".
+When your session is ready click "Connect to Jupyter".
 On the next screen, choose "New" in the upper right and then `tf-cpu` in the drop-down menu.
 Your `tf-cpu` environment will be active when the notebook is launched.
 To see the packages in your conda environment, run this command in a cell:

 ```
 %conda list
 ```

+Note that Jupyter notebooks via OnDemand run on the compute nodes where internet access is turned off for security purposes.
+This means that you will not be able to install packages.
+All installations must be done on the head node (i.e., `ssh adroit`).

 ## Common Package Installation Examples